How Hard is it to Get Into Medical School in 2026?

 Yes, your GPA is shiny.
 Yes, your MCAT is impressive.
 But so is everyone else’s.

 High stats are necessary.
 But they are not sufficient.
 Adcoms want proof you can work with patients, navigate ethical dilemmas, lead a team, and write with clarity and insight.
-They want people who’ve done something—clinical work, volunteering, leadership, teaching, advocacy—and were shaped by it.
+They want people who’ve done something and were shapes by it.
+Think clinical work, volunteering, leadership, teaching, and advocacy.

 On the other side of the coin, if your numbers are below average, and you don’t have a rock-solid explanation or killer compensating factors, your app goes to the bottom of the pile.